What does the UniCard look like?

 (8) Transferring your credit after replacement or having your credit reimbursed after exmatriculation

 Every student ID card comes with a unique purse number.
 You will need it in order to transfer credit from a lost or damaged ID card to the new one.
 If you are being issued with a replacement as set out in paragraph 7, you will also be given the invisible number of the previous Seezeit purse necessary for transferring your credit.
 You can get your Seezeit credit transferred at Seezeit student services on level A5 (near the Campus Café) and your Canon printing credit at the Canon printing service, also on level A5 (near main entrance/bus stop).
 The same applies where reimbursement is due because of exmatriculation, except that your Seezeit credit will be reimbursed at one of the cafeteria cashiers on level K6.
+We recommend that you have any credit balance refunded before you apply for exmatriculation; this applies all the more if you intend to exmatriculate with immediate effect.

 (9) Cost of replacement